 We also had to apply for Australian student visas, which included paying for medical examinations with a panel doctor (special doctors at private practices who are registered to carry out visa medical assessments).
 Unfortunately my visa didn’t come through and I had to go down to the embassy in London the week before my flight to sort it out!
 They made me run over to the post office to buy a recorded-delivery envelope and bring it back to them so they could get it to me straight away!

 Booking Flights to Australia

 Since this was back in the Dark Ages before Sky Scanner was invented, booking a flight involved Liz and I trawling the streets of Sheffield to visit every travel agent that existed.
 We found a cheap deal with Malaysian Airlines and set about preparing for our year in the sun.

-Since the Australian seasons are the opposite way round to those in the UK (see my study abroad article to see the semester timings), we finished our year in Sheffield in the June and only had a month before we started uni in Australia.
+Since the Australian seasons are the opposite way round to those in the UK (see my study abroad blog post to see the semester timings), we finished our year in Sheffield in the June and only had a month before we started uni in Australia.
 Thankfully, my visa arrived just in time, and in July 2001 Liz and I finally headed off to Brisbane together for a full year of study in Australia!

 Read my next post to find out what life as an exchange student in Australia was really like, including workload, college parties and my first backpacking experience!